How to Develop a Blended Learning Training Program

 Blends of coffee or blends of learning?
 It’s hard for us to choose which we love more.
 In the spirit of being a learning company, we’ll opt for the latter for now.

-In this article, we will review what blended learning is and how you can develop a training program for your company.
+In this article, we will review what is blended learning and how you can develop a blended learning training plan for your organization.

 Blended Learning, also commonly known as Hybrid Learning or personalized learning, is a concept that brings together traditional and digital learning techniques to create a fully comprehensive program.